Webhooks overview¶

 Dead-letter inspection and replay¶

 Replay sends a fresh delivery with a new X-Revento-Delivery-Id.
-Your handler should treat it as a new attempt, not as a duplicate of the original (it's a different delivery from the system's perspective, even if the payload is identical).
+Your handler should treat it as a new attempt, not as a duplicate of the original.

 Secret rotation¶